avored/pickup/readme.md

-# AvoRed Pickup Shipping Module
+# AvoRed Cash On Delivery Payment Module

 ### Installation

     composer require avored/pickup

+    php artisan migrate

 ### How to Use

-Go to Admin=>configuration=>enabled Pick up from Payment accordion tab